ndrewtl/airspace-jekyll/_posts/2017-03-21-data-clustering.md

 I know, these are scary, complicated and lenghty lists filled with things that you don't understand that well (or at all).
 Don't worry though, the most used distance metrics in hierarchical data clustering are the Euclidean distance metric, the Jaccard index, Sorensen distance, Simpson distance metric (pay attention: this is not the Simpson diversity index) and Bray-Curtis.

-You have to be careful when using Euclidean and Sorensen distances, as they tend to be heavenly influenced by huge differences in species frequencies (our case), a lot of absences in the matrix (our case) and by a great amount of observations (surprise, surprise, our case).
+You have to be careful when using Euclidean and Sorensen distances, as they tend to be heavily influenced by big differences in species frequencies (our case), a lot of absences in the matrix (our case), and a great amount of observations (surprise, surprise, our case).
 Do avoid them in case your dataset meets any of these conditions.
 On such occasions, use Simpson instead, as it is a distance metric that deals very well with these issues and is becoming increasingly common in ecology.
 Euclidean is good for continuous data in general, Sorensen as well.
-You get adapted Jaccard indices for abundance and occurrence data.
+You can use adapted Jaccard indices for abundance and occurrence data.
 Bray-curtis and Morisita-Horn are used for abundance data.
 And similar to Jaccard, there are different Simpson equations to estimate distance based on abundance or occurrence data.

 This can be a bit of a stretch, but it is worthwhile mentioning that, in most cases, you'll be working with beta diversity when calculating these distance matrices.
 Beta diversity can be decomposed into two components: turnover and nestedness.

-Turnover is when you have species replacing each other along a environmental gradient or geographic space and Nestedness is when a site/sample is occupied by a fraction, a subset, of the surrounding species pool, not by new species (nestedness is commonly associated with environmental filtering).
+<b>Turnover is when you have species replacing each other along an environmental gradient or geographic space.
+Nestedness is when a site/sample is occupied by a fraction, a subset, of the surrounding species pool, not by new species (nestedness is commonly associated with environmental filtering).
 Depending on the patterns you want to look at and how big your dataset is in terms of scale, these fractions must be taken into account.
-Jaccard distance is defined as turnover + nestedness = 1, Simpson focus on species turnover only, so it is great for biogeographic analysis.
+Jaccard distance is defined as turnover + nestedness = 1, Simpson focus on species turnover only, so it is great for biogeographic analysis.</b>

-Simpson distance metric (not Simpson's diversity index) is becoming increasingly common in ecology for the reasons described above.
+The Simpson distance metric (not Simpson's diversity index) is becoming increasingly common in ecology for the reasons described above.
 Since our dataset is big, not very well balanced and filled with absences, we'll be using it in our analyses today and will not pay attention to the other distance metrics.
 Besides, it is wise for us to focus only on species turnover, since we are working on such a broad geographic scale.

 ```r
 # Picking a metric is difficult, but calculating it is actually simple.
 Simply use the recluster.dist command or the vegdist command in order to estimate such distances.